 Bayesian Framework

 Z. Poulakis et al. apply Bayesian methods to detect leaks in pipes based on pressure and flow measurements [9].
 With K possible leak locations, analogous to K forms of decline in the network such as scaling or pressure decline, solving a multi-dimensional optimisation problem to find the maximum of the probability density function for leaks in the K pipes allows the most likely locations for the leak given the data to be estimated.
-Similarly, we could use Bayesian analysis to estimate the actual condition of the wells given erroneous data.
+Similarly, we could use Bayesian analysis to estimate the likely condition of the wells given erroneous data.
 This method requires simulation over an exhaustive grid of parameters or expert knowledge to create realistic prior distributions.

 Monte Carlo Methods